AlestoGit/Base64Converter/README.md

 Base64 Converter v.0.1.1
 ================

-This little desctop application is able to convert any image **(jpg, jpeg, png, bmp, gif)** to the embeddable Base64 code.
+This little desktop application is able to convert any image **(jpg, jpeg, png, bmp, gif)** to the embeddable Base64 code.

 **Let me know about any errors, bugs or wishes.**